 Professor Thornburg is the summer 2019 Program Director.

 N. Jane Hanna

-Member of Parliament and Chief Executive, SUDEP (Sudden Unexpected Death in Epilepsy)
+Chief Executive, SUDEP (Sudden Unexpected Death in Epilepsy)

 Ms. Hanna graduated from both Cambridge and Oxford Universities.
 A qualified barrister, she became the first female Fellow of Keble College, Oxford and subsequently Manchester College where she taught for 20 years.
 Jane founded, and is now Chief Executive of a small, locally based, national health charity specializing in promoting research, providing advice and bereavement support to the families of those, mostly young and otherwise healthy people, affected by Sudden Unexpected Death in Epilepsy.
 In 2010 she was presented with an OBE by the Queen for her contribution to Health Services.